rust-lang/book/nostarch/chapter05.md

 Listing 5-2: Creating an instance of the `User` struct

-To get a specific value from a struct, we can use dot notation.
+To get a specific value from a struct, we use dot notation.
 If we wanted just this user’s email address, we could use `user1.email` wherever we wanted to use this value.
 If the instance is mutable, we can change a value by using the dot notation and assigning into a particular field.
 Listing 5-3 shows how